Last updated: September 5, 2023

 Career-life development from Kindergarten to Grade 5 is largely about the expanding sense of self, positive community engagement, and a greater awareness of their personal interests and strengths.
 In Grades 6-9, students are introduced to increasingly diverse experiential learning opportunities and ways in which family, mentors, and community networks support their continued career-life development.

-In partnership with the Industry Training Authority, the Ministry of Education supports the delivery of programs and events that help students in Kindergarten to Grade 9 discover technical trades career possibilities.
-The Industry Training Authority’s Discover programming includes
+In partnership with SkilledTradesBC, the Ministry of Education and Child Care supports the delivery of programs and events that help students in Kindergarten to Grade 9 discover technical trades career possibilities.
+SkilledTradesBC’s Discover programming includes:

 - Youth Discover the Trades